Job Description: Inspector

 For further information or questions, contact Talent Management at 713-792-0900 or email@example.com.

-*UT Police employees are hired either by MD Anderson or UTHealth, and the positions are therefore posted on either institution's careers website.
+All UT Police employees serve both MD Anderson or UTHealth.
+UT Police employees may be hired either institution; positions are therefore posted on either institution's careers website.
 Benefits may vary.
-All UT Police employees serve both institutions.